 Decide which products each artwork becomes and at which providers: framed print and canvas at one, posters at another, or all three in any combination.
 That configuration applies to every drop afterward, so you make these decisions once, not fifty times.

-ArtDrop includes 3 free demo drops that run the full pipeline.
-Pick three pieces that represent the range of your catalog and check the titles, descriptions, tags, and alt text against your ear.
-If the register is off, adjust the voice profile now.
-Fixing voice on 3 pieces takes minutes.
-Fixing it on 50 is a rewrite.
+The Web demo includes up to 3 free drops.
+Pick pieces that represent the range of your catalog and check the titles, descriptions, tags, alt text, provider records, and store result.
+If the voice is off, adjust the profile before widening the batch.

-Skim every listing before you promote the collection.
-With a trained voice this is a read-through, seconds per listing, not an editing pass.
-Anything that reads wrong is signal to refine the voice profile before your next batch.
+Review every listing before you promote the collection.
+A trained voice can reduce rewriting, but every draft still needs enough attention to catch factual, rights-sensitive, product, and tone problems.
+Anything that reads wrong is a signal to refine the voice profile before your next batch.

 For the wider workflow around this (mockups, pricing, collections, what to automate and what to keep manual), the pillar guide on automating your Shopify POD listings covers the full picture, and selling art prints on Shopify covers the store side.

-What Can AI Not Do in Print on Demand?
+What Can Automated Copy Not Do in Print on Demand?

 Bad source files.
-An AI analyzing a low-resolution JPEG will still generate a product listing, but the listing will describe work that prints badly.
-Check resolution and color profiles before you automate anything.
+Visual analysis can still produce a plausible listing for a low-resolution JPEG that prints badly.
+Check resolution and color profiles before publishing.

-Recap: What AI Actually Writes for a POD Listing
+Recap: What the Copy Engine Writes for a POD Listing

 - Voice training controls: the register, so 50 listings read like one person wrote them, and that person is you.